FEATURE-In conflict with West, Iran stirs war memories at home

 That support will be difficult for Khamenei to replicate, Javedanfar said, especially after the widespread popular unrest that followed President Mahmoud Ahmadinejad’s 2009 re-election.
 Protesters said the vote, endorsed by Khamenei, was rigged.

-”Iran’s young generation is not as passionate as the one during that time (the Iraq war),“ said 49-year-old Sotoudeh, an interior designer, also via telephone. ”They are disillusioned somehow.
+”Iran’s young generation is not as passionate as the one during that time (the Iraq war),“ said 49-year-old Sotoudeh, an interior designer. ”They are disillusioned somehow.

 “They want jobs, security and a free environment.
 They never experienced the social freedoms that we had before the revolution, but nevertheless they love Iran.”